 The Schamroth window test can be used to identify or confirm clubbing.
 If 2 opposing fingers are held back to back against each other, a diamond-shaped space should normally appear between the nail beds and the nails of the 2 fingers.
 In clubbing, this space (or window) is missing.
 Clubbing is usually bilateral, although unilateral clubbing does exist (e.g., axillary artery aneurysm and brachial arteriovenous malformations).
 It is painless unless associated with underlying conditions such as pulmonary hypertrophic osteoarthropathy.
 The vast majority of patients are unaware of its presence.
 However, an understanding of the causation and diseases associated with clubbing alerts the physician to the seriousness of this sign and the need to investigate the patient appropriately.

-Advances in the study of the pathogenesis have established that vascular endothelial growth factor (VEGF) is key.
+Advances in the study of the pathogenesis of clubbing have established that vascular endothelial growth factor (VEGF) is key.
 This platelet-derived factor is stimulated by hypoxia and produced in diverse malignancies and conditions that affect circulation.
 VEGF induces vascular hyperplasia, oedema, and fibroblast or osteoblast proliferation at a peripheral level in the nails.
 In primary pulmonary conditions such as lung cancer, this is the operative mechanism.
 When there is extra-pulmonary shunting of blood - for example, in cyanotic heart disease - large megakaryocytic fragments gain access to the systemic circulation and affect distal sites such as the nails.
 Here, these fragments release growth factors, including VEGF.

 Unilateral clubbing secondary to local disorders (e.g., axillary artery aneurysm) is not due to a pulmonary circulation defect.
 In cases of bronchogenic carcinoma, growth hormone has been implicated as a cause of clubbing.
 In hypertrophic osteoarthropathy, an additional unknown factor is considered necessary to produce this syndrome; cyanosis may also be required.